 Just as with humans, proper diagnosis of dental disease in pets requires x-rays.
 Two-thirds or more of each tooth is located below the gumline.
 Teeth can look completely normal on the outside, and yet have severe disease.
 Full-mouth radiographs are part of our standard of care.
 You wouldn’t let your own dentist extract your teeth or perform root canal treatment without taking x-rays – doesn’t your pet deserve the same level of care?

-In addition, we now have the ability to view your pet's entire head, including the teeth, jaw bones, nasal passages, and TM joints, with our Cone-Beam Computed Tomography scanner.
+In addition, we have the ability to view your pet's entire head, including the teeth, jaw bones, nasal passages, and TM joints, with our Cone-Beam Computed Tomography scanner.
 Cone-beam CT images allow three-dimensional viewing, providing much more information than standard, 2-dimensional radiographs can.
-We are the only dental specialists in private practice in California with a cone-beam CT scanner.